-Back to the profile.
-You might find that one aspect of it sparks ideas for others.
+You might also discover that one aspect of your profile sparks ideas for defining or revising other aspects.
 For example, defining the source of major story conflict(s) might require you to revise your synopsis (and perhaps your story as well).
-Once you've become a member, you will have access to the FIRST TECHNIQUE MODULE.
-Pay careful attention to the examples and guidance we supply, especially the synopses, hook lines, and conflict statements.
+Once you've become a member, you will have access to the FIVE-PART ADVANCED TECHNIQUE CLASSROOM that includes three modules from the AAS novel writing program.
+Please pay careful attention to the examples and guidance, especially the synopses, hook lines, and conflict statements.

 Seek to emulate them.
 If you cannot do so, that is a red flag something is lacking in your work.
 Ignoring them is equivalent to saying you are unwilling to learn or adapt.
-Use the profile and the technique guides to effectively reality-test your manuscript in every way, thereby enabling you to improve it as much as possible before beginning the Algonkian Author Salon critique process.
+Use the profile and the technique guides to effectively reality-test your manuscript in every way, thereby enabling you to improve it as much as possible before later beginning the Algonkian Author Salon critique process with other writers.

 THE FAQ OF AUTHOR SALON | AUTHOR SALON BENEFITS | BEGIN THE REGISTRATION PROCESS